natocool2/Easynet-Pro-KB/project-plan.md

 The knowledge base will be developed in phases, with each phase focusing on specific categories:

-### Phase 1: Foundation (Weeks 1-2)
+### Phase 1: Foundation (Weeks 1-2) - COMPLETED
-- Complete setup of repository structure
+- Complete setup of repository structure ✓
-- Develop core templates and guidelines
+- Develop core templates and guidelines ✓
-- Create initial index and navigation documents
+- Create initial index and navigation documents ✓
-- Complete Business Intelligence section (01)
+- Complete Business Intelligence section (01) ✓

-### Phase 2: Core Components (Weeks 3-6)
+### Phase 2: Core Components (Weeks 3-6) - IN PROGRESS
 - Develop Projects and Investment section (02)
 - Develop Legal Support section (03)
 - Develop Marketing and Communication section (04)